spacegangster/page-renderer/README.md

 ```

 ## API
-Use `page-renderer.core/render-page` and `page-renderer.core/respond-page`
+Use `page-renderer.core/render-page` and `page-renderer.core/respond-page`.

-For both functions same signature.
+Same signature for both functions:

 ```
 Render a page
 @param {hash-map} renderable